-Derek T. Braslow, with The Braslow Firm, LLC, located outside Philadelphia, PA, is a Partner to Ketterer Brown Anderson and Chair of the Firm’s Sexual Assault Litigation Group.
+Derek T. Braslow, with The Braslow Firm, LLC, located outside Philadelphia, PA, is a Partner to Ketterer Brown Associates, LLC and Chair of the Firm’s Sexual Assault Litigation Group.
 Bringing over 20 years of complex litigation experience, Derek has spent his career seeking justice on behalf of individuals and families who have been taken advantage of by the greed and intentional conduct of large corporations and injured by defective products, dangerous pharmaceutical drugs, and medical devices.

 Derek is known for his compassion to clients and his passion for pursuing justice.
 He has been a leader in the legal field, notable for being one of the first attorneys to file suit on behalf of families who lost a child, spouse or parent to suicide as a result of psychotropic medication and one of the first to file a suit against investigators, sponsors and institutional review boards for conducting unethical human clinical trials.

 Derek has served in numerous Court-appointed leadership positions in other pharmaceutical and medical device litigations.
 He has been appointed as Co-Liaison Counsel in multiple state and federal courts, including Risperdal and Paxil in Philadelphia, Levaquin in New Jersey and Zimmer Durom Hip Cup Products Liability Litigation MDL 2158.